antonio-salieri/basiq-sample-consumer/README.md

 # TODO
 - [ ] Add unit tests (DDT :()
 - [ ] Refactor app initialization (Client and cmd processor creation in main.go) so Basiq session is not requested before command is validated
-- [ ] Fix issue with creating connection usin current version of github.com/antonio-salieri/basiq-sdk-golang
+- [x] Fix issue with creating connection using current version of github.com/basiqio/basiq-sdk-golang
 - [ ] Add `user create` command validation that checks if either `email` or `mobile` is passed
 - [ ] Improve formula for calculating average transaction, so not all transactions are stored in memory during calculation
 - [ ] Expose commands for manipulating user connections